-U.S. consumer inflation outlook declined as Fed weighed rate cuts: survey
+U.S. consumer inflation outlook declined as Fed weighed rate cuts - survey

 The Federal Reserve Bank of New York’s survey of consumer expectations showed that people’s average outlooks for inflation declined by 0.1 percentage point to 2.6% over both one- and three-year time horizons.
 Uncertainty about inflation also fell.

 At the end of July, the Fed cut rates for the first time since 2008, citing a witches’ brew of economic concerns, including the U.S.-China trade war.
 One other issue is that inflation has failed to reach the Fed’s 2%-a-year target for a sustained period.
+The Fed’s preferred inflation gauge, known as the core personal consumption expenditures price index, gained at an annualized 1.6% pace in June.

 If people expect inflation will remain lower than the Fed’s target, policymakers lose credibility.
 Low inflation also makes it more likely that interest rates will fall near zero and lose their ability to encourage further economic activity.
 The Fed currently targets short-term rates between 2.00% and 2.25%.